WillemBonnaffe/NODEBNGM/manuscripts/manuscript/figures/scripts/RStudio_Ushio/README.md

 ### Effects and contributions of variables to the dynamics of other variables

-The process model provides nonparametric approximations of the per-capita growth rate of the variables with respect to all variables in the system.
+The process model provides nonparametric approximations of the per-capita growth rate of the variables as a function of all variables in the system.
 The effects of a variable on another can be computed by calculating the sensitivity of the per-capita growth rate with respect to a change in the variables.
 Contributions are then obtained by multiplying the dynamics of the effector variable with its effect on the affected variable.